-The Customer shall not be allowed to introduce, excessive distortion to the Xcel Energy System's voltage and current waveforms per the most current revision of IEEE Standard 519.
-The harmonic distortion measurements shall be made at the point of common connection (PCC) between the Customer and the Xcel Energy System.
+The Interconnection Party shall not be allowed to introduce, excessive distortion to the Xcel Energy System's voltage and current waveforms per the most current revision of IEEE Standard 519.
+The harmonic distortion measurements shall be made at the POI between the Customer and the Xcel Energy System and be within the limits specified in IEEE Standard 519.
 Xcel Energy advises the Customer to account for harmonics during the early stages of planning and design.
-Xcel Energy may, at its option, request a harmonic study of the Customer's system near the intended POI prior to and/or after interconnection.